 Mr. Strangfeld is very involved with both of his alma maters.
 He is Chairman of the Board of Trustees of Susquehanna University and a member of the Board of Trustees of the Darden School Foundation.
 In 2005, Mr. Strangfeld initiated, and is an ongoing sponsor of, a recruitment and scholarship program for military officers seeking to transition into leadership roles in civilian life via an MBA at Darden.
 He is actively pursuing additional ways for Prudential and other corporations to support returning Veterans as they re-enter civilian life.

-Ms. Blount joined Prudential in 1985 as an attorney in the company’s commercial real estate operations.
+Blount joined Prudential in 1985 as an attorney in the company’s commercial real estate operations.
 Since then, she has held a variety of leadership positions, including vice president and secretary when the company demutualized in 2001 and chief counsel for the Investment Division.
+She assumed the role of general counsel in 2005 and was promoted to executive vice president in June 2013.

-In 2011, Ms. Blount received the “Women of Power and Influence Award” from the New York City chapter of the National Organization for Women.
-In 2010, Profiles in Diversity magazine recognized her as one of its “Women Worth Watching.”
-Under her leadership, Prudential’s Law Department has been recognized as an “Employer of Choice” by the Minority Corporate Counsel Association; a “Legal Department of the Year” by the New Jersey Law Journal; and the “Corporate Law Department of the Year” by the NJ Hispanic Association.
-It also received special recognition by the New York City Bar Association’s Committee on the Recruitment and Retention.
+Under Blount’s leadership, Prudential’s Law Department has been recognized as an “Employer of Choice” by the Minority Corporate Counsel Association; a “Legal Department of the Year” by the New Jersey Law Journal; and the “Corporate Law Department of the Year” by the NJ Hispanic Bar Association.
+It also received special recognition by the New York City Bar Association’s Committee on Recruitment and Retention.

 Executive Vice President & Chief Financial Officer

 Prior to his appointment to this position in March 2013, Mr. Falzon was senior vice president and treasurer of Prudential Financial, Inc., responsible for management of the company's capital, liquidity and borrowing.